h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-08-08-college-placements-india.md

 The pressure was immense.
 Lot of people had already got jobs.
 I didn't have a job.
 People were celebrating, throwing placement parties.
 I was eating food for free.
 That was nice I guess.
 I had a call with a senior from college, friend and quiz partner [Sahil Gupta](https://www.linkedin.com/in/sahgup).
 He was really nice to talk to, he explained that I shouldn't take the rejections/missed opportunities as self validation and I should go into the next round with confidence and that I skilled.
 Again, grateful for having a good senior reach out.

-So Day 2 came and I finally got placed in a startup called Crowdfire.
+So Day 2 came and I finally got placed in a startup in Mumbai.
 There was a party and I felt that I finally had a job.
 I wasn't supposed to seek validation but I felt validated.

-Parallely the Day 0 company had sent out a coding challenge.
+In parallel the Day 0 company had sent out a coding challenge.
 One that didn't have to be done instantly, with a room of 100s of students.
 You could spend your own time implementing it.
 I did well in this, and I was invited for an onsite interview.
 Sometime passed and in September I went to interview with them in person.
 A few days later I was happy to learn that I had a job offer from them.
 A job offer with a day 0 company, abroad(Singapore) and probably for the highest salary(well things cost more in Singapore) in college for that year.
 I still hadn't received a proper contract though.

-In the background the, the placement cell said no to crowdfire on my behalf.
+In the background the, the placement cell said no to the startup in Mumbai on my behalf.
 I wasn't even asked.
 As I had a job offer with a Day 0 company that paid higher and made the numbers look better, I was automatically assigned to it.
 Maybe I wanted to work for a growing startup, maybe I wanted to stay in India but my opinions weren't accounted for and they made the decision for me.

 Its worth mentioning that since entering college in late July, I had been visiting the "Practice School Division" almost every week begging them to change my situation so that I could be a thesis student instead of a practice school(corporate internship) student.
 Due to some weird arcane law apparently I had to tell the Practice School division an year ago that I would want to do a thesis instead of practice school.
 An year ago would have been the second half of my second year in University.
 How is a student supposed to decide what they'll be doing an year in the future when they have only spent two years in University?
 I didn't even know about this law.
-To me it felt like hitchikers guide in the galaxy,
+To me it felt like hitchhikers guide in the galaxy,

 > As you are probably aware, plans for the development of the outlying regions of the galaxy invoke the building of a hyperspace express route through your star system.
 And your planet is one of those scheduled for  demolition.
 >